Technology tips and teaching strategies aligned with PowerUp WHAT WORKS.

-“…what used to fit in a building now fits in your pocket, what fits in your pocket now will fit inside a blood cell in 25 years” – Ray Kurzweil The Technology-Related Assistance for Individuals with Disabilities Act (1988), is also...
+“…what used to fit in a building now fits in your pocket, what fits in your pocket now will fit inside a blood cell in 25 years” – Ray Kurzweil The Technology-Related Assistance for Individuals with Disabilities Act (1988), is also called the Tech...
 More...

 Dr. Joy Zabala is the Director of Technical Assistance for CAST and for the National Accessible Instructional Materials (AIM) Center.
 Dr. Zabala was a general and special educator and is a pioneer in assistive technology and accessible instructional...
 More...

 The website, te@chthought, posted a series of articles about how teachers can integrate smartphones into classroom instruction in exciting and meaningful ways.
 Over time, the strategies kept growing and they include valuable ways to enhance your...
 More...